rajadilipkolli/investment-profile/README.md

  - Due to breaking changes in spring boot 2.6.0 we cannot use spring fox 3.0.0 starter unless it is fixed, hence migrated to **springdoc openui** -  Wont switch back to spring fox
  - Upgraded to **Java 17**
  - Converted all maven wrappers to **Apache Maven Wrapper** using command ` mvn wrapper:wrapper`
+ - Since api-gateway is migrated to spring cloud gateway which under the hood uses webflux `server.servlet.context-path` is no longer valid, it should be replaced with `spring.webflux.base-path`